 To set context, several key concepts shape construction accountability.

-Request for Information (RFI): A formal process for clarifying project uncertainties that, when poorly managed, becomes a primary source of disputes.
+Request for Information (RFI): A formal process for clarifying project uncertainties that, when poorly managed, becomes a primary source of conflict.
 Effective RFI management requires documenting the exact nature of misunderstandings, parties impacted, and deadlines for responses.

 Financial impact beyond rework